defold/defold.github.io/zh/manuals/test.md

 ---
 brief: This document uses all Markdown features (Commonmark + a couple of extensions) that the Defold docs use.
 github: https://github.com/defold/doc
 language: zh
 layout: manual
 title: Defold markdown test
+toc:
+- Defold markdown test
-toc: '["Defold markdown test","Two levels of headings, lists and tables","Notes and images","Transclusion"]'
+- Two levels of headings, lists and tables
+- Notes and images
+- Transclusion
 ---

 # Defold markdown test